Norwich University of the Arts: What it's really like

 Sky-Anna Bryant, a third year graphics student and student ambassador at Norwich University of the Arts, tells us what it's like to study there.

-What’s the institution like?
+What’s the uni like?

 Three words that best describe Norwich University of the Arts are unique, personable, and challenging.